Blog · Review Essay · Last reviewed June 19, 2026

 Where the Book Needs Updating

 The Alignment Problem was published before ChatGPT made general-purpose language models a public interface for AI.
-It therefore does not fully address prompt injection, agent tool permissions, model sycophancy, synthetic companionship, retrieval-augmented enterprise memory, frontier-model evaluations, or the current politics of compute concentration.
+It therefore does not fully address prompt injection, agent tool permissions, model sycophancy, synthetic companionship, retrieval-augmented enterprise memory, frontier-model evaluations, system cards, or the current politics of compute concentration.

 The book also carries the strength and weakness of field journalism.
 It is excellent at following researchers and explaining technical lineages, but alignment cannot be reduced to the internal research community's framing.
-Labor, procurement, regulation, security, classroom use, platform incentives, surveillance markets, and ordinary organizational power all decide what "aligned" systems actually do in public.
+Labor, procurement, regulation, cybersecurity, classroom use, platform incentives, surveillance markets, and ordinary organizational power all decide what "aligned" systems actually do in public.

 Read it as a foundation, not a finished map.
 The questions it teaches remain right: What did we ask the system to optimize?
 What did it learn instead?
 Who is harmed by the mismatch?
 Who can inspect the process?
 Who can stop deployment?

-For this site, The Alignment Problem is a book about outsourced intention.
+The Alignment Problem is a book about outsourced intention.

 Modern institutions increasingly act through models.
 A hospital sees through triage scores.
 A school sees through analytics.
 A platform sees through engagement prediction.
 A workplace sees through productivity software.
 A user sees through a chat interface that completes thoughts before they have fully formed.

 Alignment is the discipline of refusing to treat those intermediaries as neutral.
-The model's objective, training data, reward signal, interface, refusal policy, escalation path, and audit trail all shape the reality that users inhabit.
+The model's objective, training data, reward signal, interface, refusal policy, escalation path, tool permissions, and audit trail all shape the reality that users inhabit.
 If those pieces are wrong, the system can be helpful locally while deforming judgment globally.

 Christian's lasting contribution is to make the technical problem morally legible without making it mystical.
 Machines miss the point because people compress the point.
 The remedy is not a slogan about human values.
-It is slow institutional work: better objectives, contestable categories, interpretability, appeal rights, human override, public accountability, and humility about any system that claims to know what people want.
+It is slow institutional work: better objectives, contestable categories, interpretability, evaluations, appeal rights, human override, public accountability, and humility about any system that claims to know what people want.

 Sources